JohnUrban/LexoNSseq2015/README.md

 peaks: contains narrowPeak format files of peaks from pooled reads for LexoG0_G0gDNA, NS_G0gDNA, and NS_LexoG0

-See Methods and especilly the Supp Methods to our paper, "Characterizing and controlling intrinsic biases of Lambda exonuclease in nascent strand sequencing reveals phasing between nucleosomes and G-quadruplex motifs around a subset of human replication origins", for more information on analyzing peaks and reads.
+See Methods and especially the Supp Methods to our paper, "Characterizing and controlling intrinsic biases of Lambda exonuclease in nascent strand sequencing reveals phasing between nucleosomes and G-quadruplex motifs around a subset of human replication origins", for more information on analyzing peaks and reads.
-Get reads at the NCBI Short Read Archive (SRA): http://www.ncbi.nlm.nih.gov/sra Search for: SRP045284
+Get reads at the NCBI Short Read Archive (SRA): http://www.ncbi.nlm.nih.gov/sra

+Search for: SRP045284

 This should return the following 7 results: